Kris Jenner Breaks Her Silence on Kylie Jenner's Pregnancy News at 2021 Met Gala - E! Online

 Kylie herself confirmed she wasn't attending the star-studded event, writing on Instagram Stories, "I'm so sad I couldn't make it this year."

-Although the beauty mogul won't make a grand appearance, her sisters are expected to grace the red carpet, including Kim Kardashian, Kendall Jenner and Kourtney Kardashian.
+Although the beauty mogul won't make a grand appearance, a couple of her sisters are expected to grace the red carpet, including Kim Kardashian and Kendall Jenner.